brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 22 bht.md

 1. "It is, I think, an exhortation to the Ephesians to grow more and more in the faith of Christ, after having been once founded in it."
 2. "Through the Spirit.
 This is again repeated for two reasons: first, to remind them that all human exertions are of no avail without the operation of the Spirit; and secondly, to point out the superiority of the spiritual building to all Jewish and outward services."

+### Philip Schaff:
+1. "Ye also, as included in the previous declaration (Ephesians 2:19-21)."
+2. "Are being builded together, as a continuous process."
+3. "The church, as the mystical body of Christ, is the temple of God."

 ### Archibald T. Robertson:
 1. "Ye also are builded together...to build together with others or out of varied materials."
 2. "Possibly each of us is meant here to be the 'habitation of God in the Spirit' and all together growing 'into a holy temple in the Lord,' a noble conception of the brotherhood in Christ."